snowkidind/snowpass/VERIFY.md

 Do not proceed until you are able to receive a phone call through the twilio interface.
 This will greatly improve the experience going forward. (or proceed weary-eyed, ymmv)

-## Install signald on the box and get it working
+## Install signald on the machine and get it working
 Instructions to install signald are at https://signald.org/articles/install/debian/ The biggest issue (save from the verify function which is its own beast) with the signal installation is that sometimes the signing key doesnt allow proper downloads from updates.signald.org
 When following the install instructions above, if you have signing key issues, change the source list url in /etc/apt/sources.list.d/signald.list to: